jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/FILE_crawler/create_ftp.md

-## Create or update a "FTP" repository (location)
+## Create or update a repository over FTP (location)

 Use this API to create a new location to crawl files located on a FTP server.

 **Requirement:** OpenSearchServer v1.5

-**This API has several differences with the others APIs in the URLs and HTTP methods it uses, please carefully read this doc.**
+**The URLs and HTTP methods used by this API are different from other OSS APIs, please give this document a careful read.**

 ### Call parameters